 - Labor Productivity and Antiretroviral Therapy in Kenya

-- Loss to Follow-up for HIV Treatment in South Africa
+- Linkage to Care and Loss to Follow-up for HIV Treatment in South Africa

 - RapIT: Rapid Initiation of Antiretroviral Therapy to Promote Early HIV/AIDS Treatment in South Africa

 Systematic review of retention of pediatric patients on antiretroviral therapy in low- and middle-income countries 2008-2013

 Bulletin of the World Health Organization.
 2014 Dec; 1-16.